edmonteworks21/revops-portfolio/lifecycle-email/deliverability-case-study.md

 Send volume grew from a prior maximum of 200 recipients to over 2,800.
 On a representative campaign at that volume, 2,716 of 2,818 messages were delivered, with 8 bounces, 6 unsubscribes, and no spam complaints recorded.

 ---

-## What I would do differently

-**Measure inbox placement, not delivery rate.** Delivered over sent is a bounce metric.
-It tells you the address exists and the server accepted the message.
-It does not tell you whether the message landed in the inbox or the spam folder, and those two outcomes look identical in platform reporting.
-Seed list testing or a placement monitoring tool would give the real number.
-I would want that instrumented before the program scaled again.

-**Plan the volume ramp deliberately.** The growth here worked, but it was managed rather than staged.
-A formal warm up schedule, increasing volume in planned increments while watching engagement at each step, is the version I would run with a new domain or a larger jump.

-**Monitor reputation continuously.** Google Postmaster Tools and equivalent feeds turn sender reputation from something you find out about after a problem into something you watch before one.

----